logicmonitor/lm-powershell-module/Documentation/New-LMDashboardGroup.md

 ```

 ### -WidgetTokens
-A hashtable containing widget tokens.
+A hashtable containing widget tokens for the dashboard group.
-This parameter is optional.

 ```yaml
 Type: Hashtable